Townsend-Lab-Yale/Prostate_Stages/README.md

 `Figure_1_prevalence.R`

-Prevalence of variants in 16 selected driver genes, in low-grade primary tumors, high-grade primary tumors, and metastatic castration-resistant prostate cancer.
+Prevalence of variants in 16 selected driver genes, in low-grade primary tumors, high-grade primary tumors, and mCRPC.

 ### Trinucleotide Mutation Profiles

 `Figure_2_trinucleotide_mutation_profiles.R`

-Percent of single-nucleotide somatic variants within each trinucleotide context in low-grade primary tumors, high-grade primary tumors, and metastatic castrate-resistant prostate cancer.
+Percent of single-nucleotide somatic variants within each trinucleotide context in low-grade primary tumors, high-grade primary tumors, and mCRPC.

 ### Gene-Specific Mutation Rates

 `Figure_3_gene_mutrate.R`

-The gene-level mutation rates spanning from organogenesis to low-grade primary tumors, organogenesis to high-grade primary tumors, organogenesis to metastatic castrate-resistant prostate cancer, and in  organogenesis to metastatic castrate-resistant prostate cancer versus organogenesis to low-grade primary tumorigenesis, organogenesis to metastatic castrate-resistant prostate cancer versus organogenesis to high-grade primary tumorigenesis, organogenesis to metastatic castrate-resistant prostate cancer versus primary tumorigenesis.
+The gene-level mutation rates spanning from organogenesis to low-grade primary tumors, organogenesis to high-grade primary tumors, organogenesis to mCRPC, and in  organogenesis to mCRPC versus organogenesis to low-grade primary tumorigenesis, organogenesis to mCRPC versus organogenesis to high-grade primary tumorigenesis, organogenesis to mCRPC versus primary tumorigenesis.

 ### Cancer Effect Sizes